dannyochoa/otterHacks/README.md

 **Challenges we ran into:**
 Working with HTML and Flask to update the generated image.
+OpenCV was used to help identify the rot that TensorFlow determined to exist.
+TensorFlow's use of machine learning was more robust that of HAAR Cascade training.
+If we had more samples of rot, however, using cascade training to create a rot classifier might've been more intune with using OpenCV.

 **Accomplishments that we are proud of:**
 Successfully identifying a leaf that is rotten vs healthy vs not a leaf Successfully highlighting rot location on leaves.

 **What I learned:**
-HTML + Flask Image Recognition
+HTML, Flask, TensorFlow

 **What's next for Plant Recognition:**
-More training to recognize rot more accurately Expanding to different plants and diseases Cleaner HTML + Flask integration
+More training to recognize rot more accurately.
+Expansion to different plants and diseases Cleaner HTML + Flask integration